How ought we to live?

-The Ethics Certificate is designed with the view that, in order to answer the question, “How ought we to live?” students need to undertake a course of study across a number of disciplines and engage with multiple perspectives.
-Whether you choose to engage in the study of ethics primarily to feed your intellectual curiosity, to serve your desire to change the world, or to provide definition for your own ethical path, the Ethics Certificate will help you meet your goals.
+The Ethics Certificate is designed with the view that, in order to answer the question “How ought we to live” students need to undertake a course of study across a number of disciplines and engage with multiple perspectives.
+Whether you choose to engage in the study of ethics primarily to feed our intellectual curiosity, to serve your desire to change the world, or to provide definition for your own ethical path, the Ethics Certificate and the Experiential Ethics Certificate programs will help you to meet your goals.

 How to enroll

-Although students may officially register for the certificate with the University Registrar only after declaring a major, students are encouraged to meet with the director as soon as they develop an interest in the program.
+Although students may officially register for the certificate with the University Registrar only after declaring a major, students are encouraged to arrange an in-person meeting as soon as they develop an interest in the program.
 In addition to enrolling through the registrar’s office, students must complete a brief essay outlining their interest in ethics and their plans for completing the certificate.

 - Alejandro Sanchez of Accion Emprendedora USA in Durham

 - Anne Cubilié from the United Nations, who was the Visiting Human Rights Scholar at Duke in Spring 2012

 - Christine Bader, non-resident Senior Fellow at the Kenan Institute for Ethics and former advisor to the United Nations Secretary-General’s Special Representative for business and human rights

 - Craig Howe, Ph.D. in anthropology and architecture and director of the Center for American Indian Research and Native Studies (CAIRNS) on the Pine Ridge reservation in South Dakota